Comfortable performance on specs a tier below World—and several tiers below Wilds.

 On a modern PC, World feels far smoother and sharper than it did at launch—and it remains a classic that’s still very playable even with budget used parts.

-Monster Hunter Rise Specs: Official System Requirements
+Specs: Official System Requirements

 The number of ● dots quantifies the performance level required from PC components on a scale of 1 to 10.